Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 $2.68 |

-In Australia average solar panels cost are around $5250 after government rebates.
-Prices vary in different states with Darwin, which is the most expensive and Sydney and Perth are among the most affordable.
+In Australia, the average cost of solar panels is around $5250 after government rebates.
+Prices vary in different states, with Darwin being the most expensive, and Sydney and Perth are among the most affordable.

 Key observations from the chart: